kutinden/buyingacar/README.md

 the two important numbers you want to find is "dealer invoice price" and "holdback".
 Google details about what they are if you are interested. googling "<brand> dealer invoice price" is usually enough - this information is not hidden or secret (many different dealerships buy cars from the manufacturer), though it may be tricky to find online.

-At this moment of March 2021, the https://www.car-buying-strategies.com/ has this data for most brands and current year models.
+At this moment of March 2021, [this place](https://www.car-buying-strategies.com/) has this data for most brands and current year models.

 dealer cost = price1 = Dealer Invoice Price - Holdback - Rebates & Incentives (If any).